 Having hosted 12 New Zealand Opens and high-octane players like Tiger Woods, Paraparaumu is one of the most prestigious courses in New Zealand for international golf stars.
 However, it’s too often overlooked by tourists in favor of Kauri Cliffs or Cape Kidnappers.
-US Golf Digest ranks this course as the sixth best in New Zealand, and Australian Golf Digest ranks it as seventh.
+US Golf Digest ranks this course as the sixth-best in New Zealand, and Australian Golf Digest ranks it as seventh.

-Best Golf Courses near Queenstown, New Zealand: Millbrook Resort, The Hills, and Jack’s Point
+Millbrook Resort, The Hills, and Jack’s Point

 We’ve chosen to list only three golf courses on the South Island of New Zealand, all of which are near Queenstown.
 There are absolutely some great courses in other parts of the South Island, especially around Christchurch, but none are quite up to the standard of the others that we’ve chosen to include in this list.
 Plus, Queenstown is without a doubt the most popular place for international tourists to visit in New Zealand.
 It is the adventure capital of the country, with the Southern Alps and Lake Wakatipu providing some of the most beautiful countryside in the world.

 Millbrook Resort is located in Arrowtown, about a half-hour drive from Queenstown.
-It’s a full resort with all amenities, including the internationally acclaimed golf course.
+It’s a full golf resort with all amenities, including the internationally acclaimed golf course.
 You can stay at the resort if you like, or stay elsewhere and just schedule a tee time here.
 Green fees aren’t nearly as expensive for non-guests as at Kauri Cliffs or Cape Kidnappers.
 The New Zealand Open is held here in 2017.
 US Golf Digest ranks Millbrook as the tenth best course in New Zealand, and Australian Golf Digest pegs it at number eight.
 Golfers have the feeling of being nestled in the mountains here, with the Remarkables mountain range as their backdrop.

 The Hills Golf Course has been home to three recent New Zealand Opens in a row and is also located in Arrowtown, about thirty minutes from Queenstown.
 Also located in the mountains, you can expect dramatic valleys and rocky outcroppings, with panoramic views from each tee.
 Tee times can be tough to get here, so ensure to book early and ask the assistance of a travel professional.

 The third course in this area that offers an excellent experience for international visitors is Jack’s Point.
 Located just outside Queenstown near the airport, this course is bordered by sparkling Lake Wakatipu on one side, and the Remarkables mountain range on the other.
 It has kept the integrity of the land as well as possible, designing the greens around the natural landscape.
-Australian Golf Digest ranks this course as the second best in New Zealand, and the number one in golf courses that offer public access.
+Australian Golf Digest ranks this course as the second-best in New Zealand, and the number one in golf courses that offer public access.
 US Golf Digest ranks it fifth in New Zealand.

-How to Book a Golf Vacation in New Zealand
+How to Book a Golf Vacation in New Zealand:

 Does the stunning landscape of New Zealand have you hankering to golf there?
 Then it’s time to get planning.
-New Zealand is becoming more and more popular to international tourists, not just golfers, so it’s important to book as early as possible.
+New Zealand is becoming more and more popular with international tourists, not just golfers, so it’s important to book as early as possible.
 Nine to twelve months in advance is a good time to start planning.
 If you have less time, don’t fret — it’ll just be even more important that you enlist the services of a travel professional.